samuelburbulla/dune-mmesh/doc/quickstart/installation.rst

 Using pip
 ---------

-The easiest way to install dune-mmesh is using pip.
+The easiest way to install dune-mmesh is using pip and the package uploaded to `PyPI <https://pypi.org/project/dune-mmesh/>`_.

 We strongly recommend the usage of a virtual environment.
-In some folder setup a virtual environment and activate it
+In some folder setup a virtual environment and activate it:

 .. code-block:: bash

   python3 -m venv dune-env
   source dune-env/bin/activate

-Then download and build dune-mmesh and its dependecies
+Then download and build dune-mmesh and its dependecies:

 .. code-block:: bash

   pip install dune-mmesh

-Note that this takes some time in order to compile all dependent Dune libraries.
+Note that this takes some time in order to compile all dependent Dune modules.

 From source